 By cycling through the list of possible fonts and widths, websites can get an accurate picture of which fonts are installed on one's machine.

-You also have the option to edit the list one by one by clicking on the 'Edit' button.
-However, this can only be done after the profile is created.
+You also have the option to edit the list one by one by clicking on the "Edit" button.